Ultingg/TestCase/README.md

 # TestCase

 This is server part of RESTful web-application.
 Working with HTTP responses and JSON.

+Use PostgreSQL.

-It's working with Postgres DB, there are  scripts to initialize DB in resources folder: schema.sql (to create table) and data.sql (to settle table).
+There are  scripts to initialize DB in src\main\resources: schema.sql (to create table) and data.sql (to settle table).

-In src\main\resources\application.yml you could find username:postgres and password: 9999 for connection to DB;
+username:postgres

+password: 9999

 Also, there is postman collection of requests in postmanCollection folder to test application.